 - A severe reaction that requires hospitalization (appears once in every 200,000 doses)

 Studies by R. John Collier and his colleagues at the Harvard Medical School have uncovered a possible therapy that can be used both as a vaccine and as a treatment for anthrax after the fact (particularly when antibiotics were not administered quickly enough).

 This research was based on the previous findings by George Vande Woude and others at the National Cancer Institute in Frederick, MD, that identified the role of the protective antigen in allowing the lethal factor and the edema factor to enter the cell and begin wreaking havoc.
 Collier's research involved mutating the protective antigen to prevent this transfer.
 Experiments have suggested that even a single protective antigen mutant can disrupt the entire process.
 This treatment has worked in rats exposed to anthrax, but it is still not known how long after exposure the treatment could be given and still be effective in stopping the disease.

 Because mutant protective antigen also appears to bring about an immune response (at least in rats), it has the potential to be a vaccine as well as a treatment.
 If successful, this approach could also be used for other diseases.

-For more information on anthrax and related topics, check out the links on the next page.
+For more information on anthrax and related topics, check out the links below.